-Post Office must not terminate the contract unless it has the legal right to do so and cannot terminate when Post Office is itself in material breach of duty in respect of matters which the Post Office considers give it the right to terminate (although this does not restrict Post Office Ltd.'s ability to terminate for a repudiatory breach).
+Post Office must not terminate the contract unless it has the legal right to do so and cannot terminate when Post Office is itself in material breach of duty in respect of matters which the Post Office considers give it the right to terminate.

-4.4 Alternatives to termination
+4.4.
+Alternatives to termination